 Short Creek is now called Colorado City (on the map) to take attention off this infamous polygamist town after it hit big-time news in 1953 due to its “BIG LOVE” activity and other lawlessness.

-In 1953, Arizona (backed secretly by Utahan authorities) raided this renegade polygamist town in an all-out attempt to eradicate the polygamist cult infestation that was growing, lawlessly, on the twin borders of Utah and Arizona.
+In 1953, Arizona (backed by Utahan authorities) sent an organized humanitarian police-and-rescue force into this renegade polygamist town in an all-out attempt to eradicate the lawless polygamist cult infestation that was growing exponentially on the twin borders of Utah and Arizona.

-Unfortunately, the modus operandi failed, the same way The 2008 Texas Raid on El Dorado and the YFZ Ranch failed.
-The 1953 raid is now referred to as “The Short Creek Raid.”
+Unfortunately, the modus operandi failed (the same way The 2008 Texas Raid on El Dorado and the YFZ Ranch failed!).
+The 1953 humanitarian law-and-order rescue-attempt is now referred to as “The Short Creek Raid.”

-Although the Short Creek Raid basically failed, our government reached some success when around 1958, not long after the 1953 raid ended, an Interstate Highway was built that passed right through the middle of this secretive enclave.
-This secluded, law-unto-itself cult-hideaway could no longer remain totally hidden!
+Although the Short Creek Raid basically failed, our government reached SOME success when around 1958, not long after the 1953 “raid” ended, an Interstate Highway was built that wound its way right through the middle of this secretive enclave!!
+This backward, secluded, law-unto-itself cult hideaway could never again remain entirely hidden!

-But the infestation and insurrection still persists, though quelled somewhat now, thanks to the state of Texas that had the guts to stick to its guns and put Warren Jeffs behind bars for life — plus the teeth to jail a few other main leaders of this cult.
+But (as of the time this story was written) in 2017–the infestation and insurrection still persists, though quelled somewhat now, thanks to the state of Texas that had the guts to stick to its guns and put Warren Jeffs behind bars for life — plus the teeth to jail a few other main leaders of this cult.
 Thank goodness at least for that!

 Recently, the state of Arizona issued mandates to Colorado City (as of around July 2017) to divide up the land into Deeds of Trust that can be owned individually.
 Wow!
 Some progress at long last.

-But, being a survivor of the 1953 Short Creek Raid that took place when I was seven years old, I was not pleased with Texas’ decision to return the 464 children back to their lawbreaking polygamist-cult parents.
+But, being a survivor of the 1953 Short Creek “Raid” that took place when I was seven years old, I was not pleased with Texas’ decision to return the 464 children back to their lawbreaking, human-rights-abusive polygamist cult leaders and parents.

 During that El Dorado YFZ Raid, I had prayed fervently that Texas would NOT send those abused, trapped kids back to their brainwashed cult parents.
 For one thing, children born into Mormon fundamentalism are not protected under the rights other American citizens take for granted.

-But Texas succumbed: Backed up against the wall by naïve public sentiment and news-media smoke screening, it ended up sending those misfortunate kids back to the environment of White slavery they were unfortunately born into.
+But Texas succumbed: Backed up against the wall by naïve public sentiment and news-media smoke screens, it ended up sending those misfortunate kids back into the environment of White slavery they were unfortunately born into!

-Because I was sent back to continue a backward lifestyle in a law-breaking, abusive, secluded enclave where I would be raised a polygamist by brainwashed, fanatic, laws-unto-themselves parents who didn’t know their ass from a hole in the ground, lived only for the hereafter, and thought the sky was falling!
+Instead, I was sent back to the Mormon fundamentalist Short Creek colony to continue a backward lifestyle in a law-breaking, abusive, secluded enclave where I would be raised a polygamist by brainwashed, fanatic, laws-unto-themselves parents who didn’t know their ass from a hole in the ground, lived only for the hereafter, and thought the sky was falling!

-NOTE: The following is a picture of me with my classmates when I was in first grade in Short Creek –It’s a mixed-grade class where Verda Lartsen taught grades 1st-through 5th.
+NOTE: The following is a picture of me with my classmates when I was in first grade in Short Creek — It’s a mixed-grade small class where Mrs. Verda Lartsen taught grades 1st-through 5th!